some-natalie/samples/resume.md

 **Objective:**  A challenging career growing my technical and interpersonal skills.

 **Profile:**
-* Currently deploying SaltStack (open source) in production environment.
+* Deployed SaltStack (open source) in production environment including multiple varieties of enterprise Linux.
 * Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Chef, and Ansible.
 * Completed design, deployment, and documentation of Red Hat Satellite 5.7 for production environment.
 * Very experienced in the setup and administration of Red Hat Enterprise Linux (including CentOS and Fedora).
-Also have supported Ubuntu, Suse Enterprise Linux, and Linux Mint extensively.
+Also support Ubuntu, Suse Enterprise Linux, and Linux Mint extensively.
 * Deployed and managed EC2 and on-premises servers.
 * Experienced programmer in GNU Bash scripting, Python, and MATLAB or GNU Octave.
 Github:  [natalie-](https://github.com/natalie-)
 * Designed and built networks using wide area wireless technologies, IP cameras, and cellular modems in addition to more conventional LAN products.
 * Extensive skills in customer service.
 * Familiar with LibreOffice, Apache, MySQL, postfix, and Samba.
-* Thorough experience with Windows (95 and forward), Microsoft Office suite, Exchange and Active Directory (NT+), and SQL Server (2003+).
 * Background in project management, equipment and plant economics
 * Excellent communication and leadership skills
-* Secret clearance
 * Engineer in Training certified, Virginia

 **Recent Projects:**
+* Administrator on GitHub Enterprise instance hosted on-premises (Apr 2016)
+* Deploy SaltStack open source (Nov 2016)
 * Deploy Red Hat Satellite 5.7 for production environment (Aug 2015)
 * Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Chef, and Ansible (June 2015)
 * Install and configure Atlassian JIRA, Stash, and Bamboo on CentOS 6 for a local company (Mar 2015)